 Rienzi Plantation, Thibodaux Louisiana

-We decided to take a quick tour of Thibodaux and visit Laurel Valley Plantation, the site where eleven movies had been filmed including one of my favorites “Ray.”
-Located on Hwy 308, two miles below Thibodaux, it is one largest surviving 19th and 20th century sugar plantation complex left in the United States.
-There are over 60 structures still standing.
+We decided to take a quick tour of Thibodaux .
+We visited Laurel Valley Plantation.
+Eleven movies have been filmed there including one of my favorites “Ray.”
+Located on Highway 308, two miles below Thibodaux.
+It is the largest surviving 19th and 20th century sugar plantation complex left in the country with over 60 structures.
 In 1905 there was about 105.
-Stepping in the country store was like stepping back in time.

 Laurel Valley Plantation, Thibodaux, Louisiana

 On the last leg of our tour, we visited St Luke the Evangelist Catholic Church located at 1100 Bourbon St. in the historical district of Thibodaux .
-This was an important stop for us because our 2nd-3rd great grandfathers formed a non-profit organization in 1884 at this location for the “purpose of buying and owning a piece of property upon which should be established a Catholic School for colored children.”
-This is the results from their labor.
-St. Luke School was opened in 1923 and the church in 1924.
+This was an important stop for us.
+Our 2nd-3rd great grandfathers formed a non-profit organization in 1884.
+The goal of the organization was to purchase property to build a Catholic School for colored children.
+The results from their labor was the opening of St. Luke School in 1923 and the church in 1924.